chainloop-dev/docs/docs/getting-started/installation.md

 </TabItem>
 </Tabs>

+## Deploy Chainloop (optional)

+Downloading the CLI is everything you need to give Chainloop a try since, by default, it points to a [running instance of Chainloop](https://docs.chainloop.dev/chainloop-cloud).

+You can also **run your own Chainloop instance** on your Kubernetes cluster by leveraging [this Helm Chart](https://github.com/chainloop-dev/chainloop/tree/main/deployment/chainloop).

 ## Configure CLI (optional)

-By default, Chainloop CLI points to a [running Software as a Service (SaaS) instance of Chainloop](../chainloop-cloud).

-If you are running your [own instance](https://github.com/chainloop-dev/chainloop) of Chainloop Control Plane.
+If you are running your [own instance](https://github.com/chainloop-dev/chainloop/tree/main/deployment/chainloop) of Chainloop Control Plane.
 You can make the CLI point to your instance by using the `chainloop config save` command.

 ```sh
 chainloop config save \